TheTommyTwitch/my-recipe-book/README.md

 # my-recipe-book

-Web application to store your recipes
+Command line application to store you recipes.